ethpandaops/checkpointz/README.md

 Checkpointz relies entirely on a single config file.
 ```
 global:
-  listenAddr: ":5555" # listenAddr is the address the main http server will listen on
+  # The address the main http server will listen on
+  listenAddr: ":5555"
-  logging: "debug" # Log level (panic, fatal, warn, info, debug, trace)
+  # Log level (panic, fatal, warn, info, debug, trace)
+  logging: "debug"
-  metricsAddr: ":9090" # metricsAddr is the address the metrics server will listen on
+  # The address the metrics server will listen on
+  metricsAddr: ":9090"

 checkpointz:
   caches: